 We had both worked in the entertainment industry.
 Ed was an accomplished flamenco guitarist as well as being a name in the world of the movie industry.
 I previously worked as a professional musician around the UK.
 Additionally, we both had children of the same age and a friendship between the two boys was already established.

 Naturally Ed had many stories to share about his time sailing around the world and also as a Hollywood movie director/producer.
-These stories plus an introduction to some great underwater photography, made me realize that I was dealing with someone who had actually experienced an amazing personal history.
+These stories plus an introduction to some great underwater photography, made me realize that I was dealing with someone who had actually been there and done it.
 Ed was always very modest about his past and sometimes had to be prompted to discuss some important points relating to his website.

 The task of updating the website probably took about one month utililising the time that we both had available and for me was a great experience as I got to know the man behind it.

 At the time I was unhappy with the providers of my own websites and decided to move everything over to Greengeeks.
 As I had 12 websites in total, I purchased a reseller account for around 20 US Dollars/month which enabled me to host all the domains at one server.
 I now had all my sites in one place which was easily manageable.
 Since working on Ed’s site, I noticed several problems with my own site ringmania.com and set about updating that too.

 As my new found occupation of web designer, I was asked by another friend to update a WordPress site.
 I knew nothing of working with the platform but agreed to carry out the work in any case.

 I was impressed with how easy a site can be constructed with WordPress and had it sorted within a week.
 Soon after that, I experimented with various themes which I could use for my own websites and decided to completely rebuild ringmania.com using WordPress in June 2018.

 Throughout this period, I remained in regular contact with Ed Vaughan and we often spent time socializing while our kids played together.